ghik/kubernetes-the-harder-way/docs/01_Learning_How_to_Run_VMs_with_QEMU.md

 wget https://cdimage.ubuntu.com/jammy/daily-live/current/jammy-desktop-amd64.iso
 ```

-The shortest option to mount it as a CD-ROM is:
+The QEMU option to mount it as a CDROM drive is:

 ```
 -cdrom jammy-desktop-amd64.iso